-Founded in the summer of 2007 through seed donations from dedicated members of PPSEAWA Hawaii and the Special Fund balance contribution by PPSEAWA USA.
-Its purpose is to enable the Association to give financial support to inspiring young women who are willing to carry PPSEAWA's mission and work into the future, through projects that benefit women and girls living within the area covered by PPSEAWA International.
+The PPSEAWA Young Woman’s Fund (YWF) was established in the summer of 2007 through seed donations from dedicated members of PPSEAWA Hawaii and a Special Fund balance contribution by PPSEAWA USA.
+Its purpose is to enable PPSEAWA to give financial support to inspiring young women who are willing to carry its mission and work into the future, by contributing to PPSEAWA’s regional activities through innovative ideas and personal leadership.

 Sample Purposes for an Award

 - Start up funds needed to establish a new socio-economic project for the betterment of her local community (e.g. micro financing), for possible adaptation into PPSEAWA.

 - Host an event or project for vulnerable youth.

 - Fulfill a need in an ongoing project in her local community to become self-sustaining.

 - Mentor emerging youth leaders in skills such as proposal writing, project planning and development, creating a sustainable budget, etc.

 Eligibility for Awards

 - Any woman between the ages of 18 and 34, who is a PPSEAWA member in good standing.